5 Best Practice Areas for Solo Attorneys

 Being Your Own Boss

-Flexibility is one of the biggest perks of running your own solo practice.
-You get to call the shots and decide what needs to get done and when.
+Flexibility is one of the biggest perks of running your own solo law practice.
+As the sole practitioner, you get to call the shots and decide what needs to get done and when.
 If you have a family to look after, or other projects going on, setting your own terms for your law practice can be a huge advantage compared to working for someone else.
 If flexibility is important to you, then going the solo route is certainly something to consider.

 Better Client Experience